 Proofread your cover letter very carefully, and have a friend review it as well.
 Format the letter using a letter template in Word or other computer program.
 Print your cover letter on the same high quality paper as your résumé.

 A cover letter usually consists of the address and content.
-The content, the actual text of the letter, should be written in three parts: introduction, middle, and closing.
+The content, the actual text of the letter, should be written in three parts.
 Each part should only be one brief paragraph.

 Your contact information followed by the date is the first item on the letter, near the top of the page, on the left side.
 The employer contact information should follow.